Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenSettings.md

 - You have a valid user account in Adyen.
-- You are assigned to both the user roles *Merchant admin role* and *Manage API credentials*
+- You are assigned to both the user roles *Merchant admin role* and *Manage API credentials*.
-- You are logged in to your Actindo backend.
+- You are logged in to your Actindo instance under *Payments > Settings > Select connection > Credentials tab*

 #### Procedure